kkaminsk/auditwindows/README.md

 Delegated Microsoft Graph scopes requested interactively:

 - Device.Read.All
-- BitLockerKey.Read.All
+- BitLockerKey.ReadBasic.All
 - Directory.Read.All
-- DeviceLocalCredential.Read.All
+- DeviceLocalCredential.ReadBasic.All
 - DeviceManagementManagedDevices.Read.All (required to populate LastCheckIn/Activity via Intune)

 Application (app-only) permissions required when using `-UseAppAuth`:

 - Device.Read.All
 - Directory.Read.All
-- BitLockerKey.Read.All
+- BitLockerKey.ReadBasic.All
-- DeviceLocalCredential.Read.All
+- DeviceLocalCredential.ReadBasic.All
 - DeviceManagementManagedDevices.Read.All

 Provisioning (admin-consent) scopes used when `-CreateAppIfMissing` is specified: